What parents need to know

 Parents Need to Know

 Parents need to know that Notability gives kids and teens a place to take and organize their notes.
-It can be very helpful for kids with executive functioning difficulties or those who just need an alternate method of taking notes.
-If kids want to type their notes, they can type them.
+It can be especially helpful for kids with executive-functioning challenges or those who just need a note-taking tool that's more flexible than a pencil and paper.
+If kids want to type their notes, they can type.
 If they want to draw, they can draw.
-If they want to record audio notes, that can be done.
-Numerous possibilities for note taking make this ideal for nearly any type of note taker.
+If they want to record audio notes, that can do that.
+Numerous possibilities for note-taking make this ideal for a range of students with diverse needs, and kids can sync, store, and share notes in a variety of ways: email, Dropbox, Google Drive, and so on.

 What kids can learn